How Lease Alerts Work

 Global Settings

-The expiring lease alert is configurable, so if you choose to receive it, you will first need to make sure your Organization’s global settings to Receive Alerts For Expiring Leases is set to On within the alerts settings of your My Profile view and Alerts Settings tab.
+You can configure the expiring lease alert, but to receive it, you must first set Receive Alerts for Expiring Leases to On in your Organization’s global settings within the My Profile view and Alerts Settings tab.
 You can learn how to turn those alert settings on How to Change Your Alert Settings In STRATAFOLIO.

 Lease Expiration Alert

-Once your global alert setting to receive alerts for expiring leases is set to On, you will still need to make sure your individual lease settings are set properly in order to receive these alerts.
+After you set the global alert setting for expiring leases to On, you must also configure each individual lease correctly to receive these alerts.

 You can update the setting when you create a new lease, or from an existing lease by clicking on the lease edit button.